zirkelc/middy-store/README.md

 By default, `middy-store` will store the entire output of the handler function as a payload in the store.
 However, you can also select only a part of the output to be stored in the store.
 This is useful for workflows like AWS Step Functions, where you might need some of the payload for the control flow.

-`middy-store` accepts a `selector` property in its `storeOpts` options.
+`middy-store` accepts a `selector` property in its `storingOptions` options.
 The `selector` is a string path to the value in the output that should be stored in the store.

 Here's an example: